othim/py-ncsm/README.txt

 - FORTRAN code for computing Moshinsky brackets.

-- Code to compute Wigner symbols: wigxjpf (installable via pip)
+- Code to compute Wigner symbols: pywigxjpf (installable via pip)

 # Installing and running the code: